Ashura5/TreeEval/README.md

 # Introduction #
 This is the code repository corresponding to the paper "TreeEval: Benchmark-Free Evaluation of Large Language Models through Tree Planning"

+Our work has been accepted by AAAI2025, and everyone is welcome to follow up.

 here is an overview of our method
 ![图片说明](.//images//method.png)